-3.2.1 The Fire District is an equal employment opportunity employer, and employment/volunteer service decisions are made on the basis of merit, experience, and other bona fide occupational qualifications.
+3.2.1 The Fire District is an equal employment opportunity employer, and employment/ volunteer service decisions are made on the basis of merit, experience, and other bona fide occupational qualifications.
 The District is committed to complying with all applicable laws providing equal employment opportunities.
-District policy prohibits unlawful discrimination based on race, color, creed, sex, gender, gender identity, gender expression, military or veteran status, religion (including religious dress and grooming practices), marital status or registered domestic partner status, age (over 40), national origin or ancestry, Citizenship, physical or mental disability, medical condition (including genetic information/characteristics), actual or perceived sexual orientation, request for family care leave, request for leave for an employ's own serious health condition, request for pregnancy disability leave, request for reasonable accommodation for any physical, mental health, pregnancy, or medical condition, retaliation for the exercise of protected rights under federal or statute statutes or regulations, including without limitation reporting patient abuse in tax-supported institutions, or any other consideration made unlawful by federal, state or local laws; provided, however, that the District may make employment/volunteer service decisions on the basis of bona fide occupational qualifications when permitted by law.
+District policy prohibits unlawful discrimination based on race, color, creed, sex, gender, gender identity, gender expression, military or veteran status, religion, marital status, age (over 40), national origin or ancestry, physical or mental disability, medical condition (including genetic information/characteristics), actual or perceived sexual orientation, request for family care leave, request for leave for an employ's own serious health condition, request for pregnancy disability leave, retaliation of reporting patient abuse in taxsupported institutions, or any other consideration made unlawful by federal, state or local laws; provided, however, that the District may make employment/volunteer service decisions on the basis of bona fide occupational qualifications when permitted by law.
 This policy applies to all persons involved in the operation of the District, including employees, volunteer firefighters, directors, other officers, contractors, consultants, and vendors.
 This policy applies to all areas of employment and volunteer service, including recruitment, hiring, training, promotion, transfer, termination, reduction in force, compensation, and other benefits.

-- 3.2.2 In order to comply with applicable laws ensuring equal employment opportunities to qualified individuals with a disability, the District will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or an employee, unless undue hardship would result, or to accommodate would result in a direct and imminent threat to the health and safety of the employee or third parties.
+3.2.2 In order to comply with applicable laws ensuring equal employment opportunities to qualified individuals with a disability, the District will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or an employee, unless undue hardship would result.
 Any applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the Fire Chief and request such an accommodation.
 The applicant or employee with a disability should, if known, specify what accommodation he or she desires in order to perform the essential functions of the job.
-The District will meet with the employee and engage in a timely, good faith interactive discussion to consider and identify possible accommodations, if any, that would allow the applicant or employee to perform the essential functions of the job.
-If the accommodation is reasonable and will not impose an undue hardship or imminent safety threat, the District will make offer the accommodation and implement it consistently, unless circumstances materially change If there are material changes that result in an accommodation no longer being effective for the employee or the District, the District will engage in another interactive discussion to evaluate any modifications, adjustment, or other changes to the accommodation. - 3.2.3 Any applicant or employee who believes that he or she has been subjected to any form of unlawful discrimination may provide a complaint to the Fire Chief, Board Chair, or other member of the Board of Commissioners.
+The District will meet with the employee and consider and identify possible accommodations, if any, that would allow the applicant or employee to perform the essential functions of the job.
+If the accommodation is reasonable and will not impose an undue hardship, the District will make the accommodation.

+3.2.3 Any applicant or employee who believes that he or she has been subjected to any form of unlawful discrimination may provide a written complaint to the Fire Chief, Board Chair or other member of the Board of Commissioners.
 Complaints of discrimination shall be filed and processed pursuant to the complaint procedure set forth in the District's anti-harassment policy (see section 3.3).
-The District will undertake immediately an effective, thorough, and objective investigation, and attempt to resolve the complaint.
-If the District determines that unlawful discrimination or harassment has occurred, effective remedial action will be taken commensurate with the severity of the offense.
-Appropriate action will also be taken to deter any future discrimination.
-The District will not retaliate against an applicant, employee, or volunteer firefighter for filing a complaint and will not knowingly permit retaliation by other employees or co-workers.
+The District will undertake immediately an effective, thorough and objective investigation, and attempt to resolve the complaint.
+If the District determines that unlawful discrimination has occurred, effective remedial action will be taken commensurate with the severity of the offense.
+Appropriate action also will be taken to deter any future discrimination.
+The District will not retaliate against an applicant, employee or volunteer firefighter for filing a complaint and will not knowingly permit retaliation by other employees or co-workers.

-3.3 Anti-Harassment General Rule and Prohibition.
+- 3.3 Anti-Harassment - 3.3.1 General Rule and Prohibition.